cacodcar/cacodcar/README.md

 ## About me

-I am Rahul Kakodkar, a post-doctoral research associate working with Professor Efstratios N. Pistikopoulos in the [Multiparametric Optimization and Control (Pistikopoulos) Group](https://parametric.tamu.edu/).
-My research focuses on developing tools for the modeling and optimization of energy systems under uncertainty.
-You can find my publications listed [here](https://scholar.google.com/citations?hl=en&user=KfIvcG4AAAAJ) and [here](https://parametric.tamu.edu/people/bio/?name=rahul).
-Computational tools developed by our group can be found [here](https://github.com/TAMUparametric).
+I am Rahul Kakodkar, a post-doctoral research associate at the Texas A&M Energy Institute.
+My research focuses on developing tools for the multiscale modeling and optimization of energy systems under uncertainty.

-I also paint and write poetry, you can check that out on my [personal webpage](https://www.cacodcar.com/).
+Visit my [personal webpage](https://www.cacodcar.com/) for more information.

 ## Current Open Source Projects
 * [energiapy](https://github.com/TAMUparametric/energiapy) - A **Python** package for data driven decision making and risk analysis of energy systems